 The Role of Social Media in College Admissions

-According to the 365 colleges across the United States we recently spoke with, 35 percent tell us that they have visited an applicant’s social media page, such as Facebook, Instagram or Twitter to learn more about them*.
-While that percentage is slightly down from last year’s record high of 40 percent, it’s still a lot higher than what it was when we first asked this question in 2008—when social media was in its early stages and Facebook was pretty much the only game in town.
+According to the 364 colleges across the United States we recently spoke with, 25 percent tell us that they have visited an applicant’s social media page, such as Facebook, Instagram or Twitter to learn more about them*.
+While that percentage is down from 2015’s record high of 40 percent and 2016’s 35 percent, it’s still a lot higher than what it was when we first asked this question in 2008—when social media was in its early stages and Facebook was pretty much the only game in town.
 Consider that Twitter didn’t launch until 2006; and Instagram wasn’t around until 2010.
 Oh, and hashtags weren’t a thing until 2007.

-Here’s where the data gets even more interesting: Of that 35 percent, nearly half say that what they found has had a positive impact on prospective students—up from 37% last year.
+Here’s where the data gets even more interesting: Of the 35 percent in 2016, nearly half said that what they found has had a positive impact on prospective students—up from 37% last year.
 On the flip side, 42% say that what they found had a negative impact, up from 37% last year.
-Kaplan’s survey also found that of the admissions officers who use social media to help them make decisions, 25% do so “often”—more than double the 11% who said they did it “often” in last year’s survey.
+Kaplan’s survey also found that of the admissions officers who use social media to help them make decisions in 2016, 25% did so “often”—more than double the 11% who said they did it “often” in 2015’s survey.

 Positive Social Media